munificent/magpie/doc/site/markdown/internals/design-questions/how-are-bare-names-interpreted.md

     end

 Here we have three nested scopes (labelled `// 1`, `// 2`, `// 3`).
 The getter for `i` is defined in `1`, the outermost scope.
 There is a variable `i` declared in `2`.
 Inside `3`, we print `i`.
 The tricky bit is that it needs to find the getter first, so we need to give priority to the `i` in `1` over the nearer one in `2`.
 Confusing.

+## Not Interleaved

+Actually, the above isn't correct.
+When looking up a name, we never have to look at `this` in an outer method definition.
+At any point in code, there is only one `this`, and that's the one we need to consider.
+They don't cascade.
+So with:

+    :::magpie
+    def (this A) method1()
+        def (this B) method2()
+            def (this C) method3()
+                print(foo)
+            end
+        end
+    end

+When we're looking up `foo`, all we need to consider are:

+1. The locals in `method3`.
+2. Methods specialized to `this` in `method3`.
+3. Variables in the closure of `method3`.

+The `this` definitions in `method2` and `method1` never come into play.